vmware-archive/cabin/README.md

 cd iOS/ && pod install
 ```

 Note: You may have to remove an existing `Podfile.lock` file.
+See [grpc/grpc#12172](https://github.com/grpc/grpc/issues/12172 ) for more information.

 Run the app on iOS:
 ```